-The PhD in Counseling Psychology prepares students for the practice of counseling psychology in schools, colleges, agencies, hospitals, churches, businesses, industries and private settings.
-It is the intent of the program to prepare graduates for licensure as professional psychologists.
+The PhD in Counseling Psychology prepares students for the practice of psychology in schools, colleges, agencies, hospitals, churches, businesses, industries and private settings.
+It is the intent of the program to prepare graduates for licensure as professional psychologists in the U.S. and with eligibility to practice internationally.
 Students should consult with the appropriate authorities regarding requirements in the states or countries in which they wish to practice.
-Counseling psychology students may specialize in Adult, Child/Adolescent, or Marriage and Family Services.
-Specialties should be developed within a student's course plan in close consultation with their advisor.
+Counseling psychology students may specialize in one of the listed areas of concentration: Adult, Child, Family or Cultural Diversity.
+Specialty concentrations should be developed within a student's course plan in close consultation with their advisor to coincide with the student's dissertation topic.